Co-founders

 Step 4: Plan the Transition

 A clean exit isn't just about you — it's about leaving the company in a position to continue without you.
-This is both a practical necessity and a reputation investment.

 Create a Transition Document